 Littler is the largest law practice in the world exclusively devoted to representing management in every aspect of labor and employment law.
 We serve as a single point of contact for our clients’ global labor and employment needs, helping multinational employers to move their employees across borders, comply with local employee relations laws, and assist employers with such international issues as overseas privacy laws and applying company policies worldwide.

-In Belgium, we serve international clients from our offices in both Mechelen and Brussels, the de facto capital of the European Union.
+In Belgium, we serve international clients from our offices in Brussels, the de facto capital of the European Union, Ghent, and Mechelen.
 We counsel employers on a wide range of labor and employment matters, including the defense of claims, collective bargaining and advice on Works Council matters, representation before government agencies, audits and training.

-In France, 170 attorneys in Paris and Lyon assist clients with individual and collective working relationships, restructuring, remuneration policy, company pension plans and employee savings plans.
+In France, attorneys in our Paris office assist clients with individual and collective working relationships, restructuring, remuneration policy, company pension plans, and employee savings plans.

 In Germany, our five offices in Berlin, Dusseldorf, Frankfurt, Hamburg and Munich cover individual and collective employment law, encompassing restructuring, change management, compliance and corporate social responsibility, and business mediation.

 From our base in Milan, we provide legal services to domestic and multinational companies and corporations operating across all industries in Italy.
 We advise them on all aspects of employment law as it relates to the specific context and operations of their companies.
-Our services cover the full range of employment law, from litigation to restructuring and reorganizations, transferring of business, remuneration policies, drafting of contracts and restrictive covenants, and more.
+Our services cover the full range of employment law, from litigation to restructuring and reorganizations, transferring of business, remuneration policies, drafting of contracts, and restrictive covenants.

-From our Amsterdam, Netherlands office, we offer labor and employment law services to Dutch and multinational organizations operating across Europe.
+From our Amsterdam office, in the Netherlands, we offer labor and employment law services to Dutch and multinational organizations operating across Europe.
 We counsel clients on human resources and employment law matters related to transactions, including due diligence, labor relations, negotiations, day-one readiness support and post-merger integration.
-We also offer strategic employment law counsel related to international and national co-determination law, pension amendments, labor unions, collective bargaining agreements and international relocation of employees.
+We also offer strategic employment law counsel related to international and national co-determination law, pension amendments, labor unions, collective bargaining agreements, and international relocation of employees.

-Our office in Norway is one of the country’s largest employment practices, assisting clients with employment and human resources law, pensions law, GDPR, labor and employment law negotiations and litigation.
+From their base in Oslo, Norway, our Norwegian attorneys coordinate client work throughout the Nordic region, including Denmark, Finland, Iceland and Sweden.
+Our Olso office is one of the country’s largest employment practices, assisting clients with employment and human resources law, pensions law, GDPR, labor and employment law negotiations, and litigation.
 Our attorneys also advise on commercial and contract law matters, both as legal and strategic advisors.
 With a strong reputation for client service, they are ranked in both Legal 500 and Chambers & Partners.
-From their base in Oslo, our Norwegian attorneys coordinate client work throughout the Nordic region, including Denmark, Finland, Iceland and Sweden.

-In Poland, our team spans five cities: Warszawa, Katowice, Kraków, Poznań and Wrocław.
-The team counsels clients on all aspects of employment and labor law, global mobility and immigration, including employment disputes and litigation, trade unions relations and collective bargaining, mobbing and harassment, data protection, social security, employees’ savings plans, social fund and others.
+In Poland, our team spans six cities: Warszawa, Katowice, Kraków, Poznań, Wrocław, and Gdańsk.
+The team counsels clients on all aspects of employment and labor law, global mobility and immigration, including employment disputes and litigation, trade unions relations and collective bargaining, mobbing and harassment, data protection, social security, employees’ savings plans, social fund, and others.

-In Spain, our offices are comprised of attorneys in Madrid and Barcelona who counsel clients on a wide range of labor and employment issues, including corporate restructuring, collective bargaining negotiations with trade unions and works councils, collective agreements, pension plans, social security issues, labor audits, M&A due diligence, discrimination and equality, reductions in force, modifications of working conditions, and data protection.
-Our team also has deep experience in finance and tax law, advising clients on workforce-related taxation issues.
+In Spain, our offices are comprised of attorneys in Madrid, Barcelona, and Valencia, who counsel clients on a wide range of labor and employment issues, including corporate restructuring, collective bargaining negotiations with trade unions and works councils, collective agreements, pension plans, social security issues, labor audits, M&A due diligence, discrimination and equality, reductions in force, modifications of working conditions, and data protection.
+Our team also has deep experience in finance, as well as advising clients on workforce-related taxation issues.

 We are recognized in our field in Europe by publications including Chambers & Partners, Legal 500, and The Lawyer.